junjiemars/c/src/scope/README.md

 constant minimum number of elements and a non-null parameter.

 ### extern
-Used to declare an object or function that is defined elsewhere (and that has **external linkage**).
+**extern** keyword used to declare an object or function that is defined elsewhere (and that has **external linkage**).
 In general, it is used to declare an object or function to be used in a module that is not the one in which the corresponding object or function is defined.